-- The Global Coalition to Defeat ISIS: The United States is leading a coalition of 82 nations and five international organizations to defeat ISIS.
-As part of the Coalition's strategy and building on broader diplomatic efforts, there are lines of effort and working groups dedicated to these efforts: the Counter-ISIS Finance Group that works to disrupt ISIS's ability to raise revenue and transfer funds globally; the Foreign Terrorist Fighter Working Group dedicated to addressing the threat posed by the fighters travelling abroad in support of ISIS and those currently in detention in Iraq and Syria; the Communications Working Group that counters the ISIS narrative and supports credible local voices; the Stabilization Working Group that assists local partner efforts and mobilizes hundreds of millions of dollars to stabilize liberated areas; the Africa Focus Group to support civilian-led counterterrorism capacity of African Coalition members and, finally, Defense Cooperation which coordinate the Coalition's military line of effort.
+- The Global Coalition to Defeat ISIS: The United States leads a coalition of 82 nations and five international organizations to defeat ISIS.
+As part of the Coalition's strategy and building on broader diplomatic efforts, there are lines of effort with dedicated working groups: the Counter-ISIS Finance Group that works to disrupt ISIS's ability to raise revenue and transfer funds globally; the Foreign Terrorist Fighter Working Group dedicated to addressing the threat posed by the fighters travelling abroad in support of ISIS and those currently in detention in Iraq and Syria; the Communications Working Group that counters the ISIS narrative and supports credible local voices; the Stabilization Working Group that assists local partner efforts and mobilizes hundreds of millions of dollars to stabilize liberated areas; the Africa Focus Group to support civilianled counterterrorism capacity of African Coalition members and, finally, Defense Cooperation which coordinates the Coalition's military line of effort.